Les Six

 Le Groupe des six, 1922, painting by Jacques-Émile Blanche.
 In this painting of eight people, only five of Les Six are represented; Louis Durey was not present.
-In the center: pianist Marcelle Meyer.
+In the centre: pianist Marcelle Meyer.
 On the left, from bottom to top: Germaine Tailleferre, Darius Milhaud, Arthur Honegger, Jean Wiener.
 On the right, standing Francis Poulenc, Jean Cocteau; and seated Georges Auric.

 "Les Six" (/fr/) is a name given to a group of six composers, five of them French and one Swiss, who lived and worked in Montparnasse.
-The name has its origins in two 1920 articles by critic Henri Collet in Comœdia (see Bibliography).
+The name has its origins in two 1920 articles by composer and critic Henri Collet in Comœdia (see Bibliography).
 Their music is often seen as a neoclassic reaction against both the musical style of Richard Wagner and the Impressionist music of Claude Debussy and Maurice Ravel.

 The members were Georges Auric (1899–1983), Louis Durey (1888–1979), Arthur Honegger (1892–1955), Darius Milhaud (1892–1974), Francis Poulenc (1899–1963), and Germaine Tailleferre (1892–1983).